 Standards in Europe

-basis for the development of European standards for safe diving, and
+development of European standards for safe diving and to assist in

-the development of national diving regulations in Europe.
-It is
+the development of national diving regulations within Europe and

 Training standards for diving and hyperbaric medicine